KaiKalma/last-comp-sci/README.md

 - Upload the thumbnail image to your repo.
 - Use the following markdown code:

 since I was unable to use youtube, I chose to upload the video directly on to the github.
-Please see the file called "Screen Recording 2025-04-08 8.44.39AM"
+Please see the file called "Screen Recording 2025-04-08 8.44.39AM", It includes a 3 second sound clip when the ocean background pops up, a fish, kelp, and text at the top saying "This is the ocean".

 ## Project Description